stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 Old files are automatically purged on `$SCRATCH` so users should avoid storing long-term data there.

-Each compute node has a 56Gb/s low latency Infiniband link to `$SCRATCH`.
-The aggregate bandwidth of the filesystem is about 50GB/s.
+Each compute node has a low latency, high-bandwidth Infiniband link to `$SCRATCH`.
+The aggregate bandwidth of the filesystem is about 75GB/s.
 So any job with high data performance requirements will take advantage from using `$SCRATCH` for I/O.

 We strongly recommend using `$SCRATCH` to reference your scratch directory in scripts, rather than its explicit path.